 Yes, a reverse mortgage can work out quite differently for other people and can conceivably help seniors.
 But remember that your age is a significant factor, as is your credit profile and equity.
 Be wise.
 Read the fine print, and don’t be scared to ask a lot of questions.

 Davida Siwisa James is featured on our webinar, “Everything You Need to Know to Help Your Aging Parents.”
-Her book Senior Services for the Financially Challenged can be purchased on Amazon and at Barnes and Noble.
+Her book Senior Services for the Financially Challenged can be purchased on Amazon and at Barnes & Noble.